GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 At the end of this tutorial you will know:

-  - how to import an external mesh with embedded geological properties (permeability) in the Eclipse format (``.grdecl``).
+  - how to import an external mesh with embedded geological properties (permeability) in the Eclipse format (``.grdecl``),
-  - how to set up a multiphase, multicomponent simulation.
+  - how to set up a multiphase, multicomponent simulation,
   - how to couple reservoir flow with wells.

 **Input file**